We got off the jitney at the Main Street stop, and, after a brief discussion of the options available to us, we had a light supper at the Wagon Wheel.

 She stopped for a moment and allowed herself a small snort.
 “About the case,” she said, tapping the side of my shoe with her cane.
 She looked in both directions, then she led me across the street and down a little path to the water’s edge.

-“She thinks the body came by sea,” she said, looking out over the water.
+“She thinks the body came by sea,” she said, looking out over the water in the rough direction of Heron Island.
 “She thinks Heron House is irrelevant, except perhaps as a target — that someone came ashore in a boat, during the storm, dumped the body there on the beach, and then left the same way.”

 “A ‘target’?”
 I asked.